How To Get Started Doing Yoga

 Sit cross-legged on the floor, hands on knees, spine straight, and breathe deeply and mindfully; feel the nourishing prana energy fill your core and radiate throughout your organs and limbs.

 Get onto your hands and knees with knees under hips, wrists under shoulders, back flat.
 Inhale while dropping the belly toward the floor and looking up; hold cow pose for a moment, then exhale while pulling the back upward and arch it like a Halloween cat.
 Repeat this pose slowly and deliberately, inhaling for cow pose and exhaling for cat pose.

 Looking for some more easy poses?
-Start your new yoga routine with expert guidance from Dr. Meredith Warner and yoga expert Peyton Fisher!
+Start your new yoga routine with expert guidance from Dr. Meredith Warner!